 Sharing templates

 Templates can be shared via the 'share ID', a 6-character code.
 This ID can be found on top of the header of the template page and in the template overview (4).
-Share this code, for example, via a Canvas course or a message to students.
+Share this code, for example, via an LMS course or a message to students.

 Students enter this code (ID) in their portfolio environment to import the template.